 In your WordPress dashboard, hover over the plugins links on the left-hand sidebar.

 Click on Installed Plugins

 This will bring you to a page that has a list of your plugins.
 It will display active and inactive plugins.
-You will have the option to active, deactivate, or delete a plugin on this page.
+You will have the option to activate, deactivate, or delete a plugin on this page.

-Once a plugin is deactivated you will have the ability to remove the plugin.
+Once a plugin is deactivated, you will have the ability to remove the plugin.

-To remove the plugin click on the delete link displayed under the plugin, you wish to delete.
+To remove the plugin, click on the delete link displayed under the plugin you wish to delete.

-A popup will ask you if you are sure that you want to remove the plugin.
+A pop-up will ask you if you are sure that you want to remove the plugin.